-Is it worth outsourcing IT services to Poland?
-What about hiring IT developers from Poland?
+Is it worth to outsource IT services to Poland?
+What about hiring software engineers from Poland?
 If you’re asking yourself these questions, you’re in the right place.
 We’ve put together a list of 6 things you need to know about IT recruitment in Poland.

 Many IT companies around the world are asking themselves the same question: is outsourcing IT services good for business?
 More often than not, the reason why business organizations decide to outsource is the low cost of delegating services to an external provider in another country.
 Tech companies very often choose to outsource their services to Poland or hire Polish developers.
 They do so because the Polish market is well-known not only for skilled IT specialists but also for boutique agencies specializing in recruiting tech talent as well as excellent technical recruiters.

 If you want to tap into Poland’s IT talent pool, you can obviously choose to recruit developers yourself, but this will be definitely harder if you’re not familiar with the market.
 No matter which option you choose, there are a couple of things that you need to know and consider.
 We’ve chosen 6 that we believe are crucially important.

 Software developers in Poland are considered to be among the world’s best, and for good reason.
 According to HackerRank, they currently rank third in the world, right after China and Russia.
 This is no coincidence because the universities in Poland offer top-notch IT programs, and Polish students are among top performers in international programming competitions (we wrote about famous programmers who graduated from Polish universities in the article 9 Programming Competitions: What Should You Look For in a Resume?).